open-telemetry/opentelemetry-java/README.md

 OpenConsensus is a working name of a combined OpenCensus and OpenTracing project.

+## This codebase will be ready for review April 24th, 2019.

+## Please note that this is a temorary repository, and we cannot accept PRs until the project is moved to its offical home, where it can be covered by the CNCF CLA.

 We would love to hear from the larger community: please provide feedback proactively on the [OpenCensus gitter](https://gitter.im/census-instrumentation/Lobby), [OpenTracing